JohnnieMaeB/LibSync/README.md

 ## 🛠️ Next Steps

+- **Vector Database Integration:** Add **Pinecone** for semantic search and retrieval of library policies and resources.
+Automate vector DB creation and upsert operations using **GitHub Actions** as Infrastructure as Code (IaC).
-- **Model refinement:** Narrow AI responses to library-specific queries
+- **Model refinement:** Narrow AI responses to library-specific queries and improve policy adherence through prompt and model tuning.
-- **Frontend improvements:** Enhanced UI/UX, loading indicators, error handling
+- **Frontend improvements:** Enhanced UI/UX, loading indicators, error handling, and session persistence for a smoother chat experience.
-- **Testing:** Unit and integration tests for backend and API
+- **Testing:** Unit, integration, and end-to-end tests for backend stability and API reliability.
-- **Additional features:** Session persistence, logging, authentication, security optimizations
+- **Additional features:** Logging, authentication, and advanced security optimizations.
-- **Deployment optimization:** Continuous Integration / Continuous Deployment (CI/CD) setup for automated builds and updates
+- **Deployment optimization:** Expand **CI/CD** pipelines for automated testing, vector updates, and production deployment.

 ---